EMDevelop/Ethereum-Address-Checker/README.md

 - Only works with Ethereum addresses
 - I have limited transactions allowed per minute on my free version
 - Please use, copy, fork, message me for questions, anything goes.

+---

+## My Approach

+I began coding this application entirely within `API.rb`.
+If you look inside of that file you can see how messy, unstructured and incomplete the code was.
+Since I've been on Makers Academy, I decided to re-factor this code to be written:

+- With TDD from the start
+- Separation of concerns (test files separate from the coding files)
+- Encapsulation of similar functionality into classes
+- Logical Naming including multiple helper functions and descriptive parameters
+- RESTful API testing (of HTTP response codes)
+- I've also added New functionality
+  - A main menu
+  - A basic Ethereum address validator (char length & starting with 0x)
+  - Allow demo with two default addresses

+Half way through this project, I realised I had a Menu object which was both handling the main menu, and also handling the address input and validation.
+I separated this class out into a `Menu` and `AddressInput` classes, along with separating their tests into separate files (and making them all pass again, which was harder than I thought it would be!).

+I will hook this up to a front end very soon.
+Thanks for checking out the project, I hope it's useful!